 Facebook Pages have their own analysis called Insights.
-You have a Page summary that can be broken down as Today, Yesterday, 7 Days and 28 Days.
+You have a Page summary that can be broken down in the following: Today, Yesterday, 7 Days and 28 Days.

-Here’s a screenshot of some of the data you get.
+Here’s a screenshot of some of the data collected.
 (Yeah, my stats aren’t great.
 I don’t use Facebook much as it’s my least favourite social media platform and I need to come up with a workable plan for it)

 You also get data on your last five posts including Reach (paid and organic), post clicks and reactions.

-As weith Twitter and Instagram, you can tag people into posts.
-Do this only if you are sharing content you honestly think you’ll like and avoid doing it on “selling” posts as this is seriously spammy.
+As with Twitter and Instagram, you can tag people into posts.
+Do this only if you are sharing content you honestly think they’ll like and avoid doing it on “selling” posts as this is seriously spammy.

-I’ve tagged people a few times when I was asking questions or when I’m sharing blog posts that feature the other person.
-This allows a link back to them which I think is good.
+I’ve tagged people a few times when I asking questions or when I’m sharing blog posts that feature the other person.
+This allows a link back to them which they can share.

 As always, only use relevant and useful hashtags.

-Facebook groups are like a forum were people can all share their links, photos, updates etc to those members of the group.
+Facebook groups are like a forum were people can all share their links, photos, updates etc to the members of the group.

-Groups are usually topic specific and there are thousands for writers, authors, bloggers, etc so you can always find one or more that will cater to what you want.
+Groups are usually topic-specific and there are thousands for writers, authors, bloggers, etc so you can always find one or more that will cater to your interests.

-Groups are great for creating a community and building networks.
-Writing groups can allow you to find beta readers, gain knowledgefrom more experienced writers as well as connect with new people.
+Groups are great for creating community and building networks.
+Writing groups can allow you to find beta readers, gain knowledge from more experienced writers as well as connect with new people.

-I have had a mixed result with groups.
-Some are great, friendly, organised and very useful.
-Others have been a place that eventually fell through arguing, one-up-manship or even abuse.
+I’ve had a mixed result with groups.
+Some are great, full of friendly people, organised and useful.
+Others have been a place that eventually fell to arguing, one-up-manship or even abuse.

 85K90 – this is the private group for those who do the 85K 90Day Challenge.
-Very friendly and supportive bunch of people.
+Friendly and supportive bunch of people.

 Author Like a Boss – great content and full of support and insight into being an author.